MarcoGorelli/polars-plugins-tutorial/docs/life_pt1.md

 ```

 We're done with the Python side of things.
-And if you're wondering: "what plugin did we actually register with `life_step`" -
+And if you're wondering: "what plugin did we actually register with `life_step`?" -
 you're totally right to be confused, we didn't touch Rust yet!
 Why did we leave it for last?
 Because surprisingly, it's much simpler than the Python side, and much shorter too.